Rick Dempsey: Coaching and broadcasting career

 After his playing career ended, Dempsey became a minor league manager in the Los Angeles Dodgers organization, winning the 1994 Pacific Coast League championship with the Triple-A Albuquerque Dukes.
 He then joined the New York Mets organisation, managing the Norfolk Tides in 1997 and 1998.
-Dempsey also served as first base coach for the Orioles for several seasons, first as a third base coach in the season after bench coach Sam Perlozzo was promoted to interim manager.
+Dempsey served as first base coach for the Orioles for several seasons, starting in 2002.
+He eventually shifted to the third base coaching position in the season after bench coach Sam Perlozzo was promoted to interim manager.
 He assumed the bullpen coach position in the season, replacing Elrod Hendricks who the team intended to reassign to another position in the organization before his death.
 Later in 2006, he became the first base coach again when the team reassigned Dave Cash.

 Dempsey has been a candidate for managerial openings with the Orioles in the past, as recently as when the Orioles interviewed him for the spot that eventually went to Lee Mazzilli.
 He was mentioned again as a possible candidate for the Baltimore manager's job in 2010, after the firing of Dave Trembley.

 Dempsey also served as an Oriole color commentator in 2000 and began another stint in 2007, as the studio analyst for O's Xtra on MASN, the cable channel that carries Orioles games.
 In addition, he serves as a game analyst for occasional games on MASN.
 In 1985, Dick Enberg was in Toronto for Games 1 and 7 of the 1985 ALCS on NBC.
 Enberg hosted the pregame show alongside Dempsey (who was still active with Baltimore at the time).
 In 1995, Dempsey worked as a field reporter for ABC's coverage of the All-Star Game from Texas.
 Dempsey was among those laid off by MASN in 2021.